MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

    ![Screenshot showing Dynamics 365 Remote Assist on a mobile device, in the text chat, with a successfully uploaded attachment.](./media/files_view.PNG)

 > [!NOTE]
 > You can share an image file by attaching it as described in this article.
 You can't, however, paste a bitmap image into the body of a chat message.
-If you do that, you'll see a message saything that the message type isn't supported.
+If you do that, you'll see a message saying that the message type isn't supported.

 ## Receive files